amueller69/Law-School-Notes/Spring-2019/CrimLaw/07-Group_Criminality.md

       * (i) **solicits** such other person to commit it, or
       * (ii) **aids or agrees or attempts** to aid such other person in planning or committing it, or
       * (iii) having **a legal duty to prevent** the commission of the offense, **fails to make proper effort so to do**; or
+        * Example: Most courts agree that parents can be liable under an aiding and abetting theory for a crime committed by a third party when they fail to protect their children from abuse
     * (b) his conduct is expressly declared by law to establish his complicity
+  * (4) If a specific result is an element of the target crime, D acts with “**the kind of culpability, if any, with respect to that result that is sufficient for commission of the offense**”
+        * Example: Where 3rd degree murder is satisfied by gross recklessness, accomplice that aids with same level of recklessness with respect to the result needed can be held legally accountable as an accomplice
   * Recap:
     * Actus reus for acting as an accomplice
       * Aiding or soliciting is enough, omissions can sometimes be if based on legal duty
-        * Example: Most courts agree that parents can be liable under an aiding and abetting theory for a crime committed by a third party when they fail to protect their children from abuse
       * D’s mere presence is not sufficient to establish actus reus
     * Mens rea for accomplice liability
-      * D must act with the purpose of promoting/facilitating target crime
+      * D must act with the purpose of promoting/facilitating target crime OR
+      * D must act with same level of culpability with respect to result that is sufficient for commission of that offense
 * Substantive Crimes of Facilitation
   * Majority in *Rosemond* suggests that if the crime is already in progress when the defendant first becomes aware of the use of a gun, the defendant may not have sufficient notice to be held responsible for it.
 The Dissent argues that the defendant should be liable as long as he is aware of the gun and persists with the drug deal with that knowledge”
   * One possible way to mitigate in this regard is to just make criminal facilitation a stand-alone crime all the time and make it a lesser penalty than the crime aided
   * Often times, states have created special statutes making aiding and abetting certain crimes spelled out, including: Selling Guns to Juveniles, Material Support to Terrorism, Money Laundering
 * Accomplice Liability for Non-Specific Intent Crimes
   * There is a general rule that accomplice liability requires specific intent.
 But specific intent with respect to which elements.
 McVay and Roebuck make clear that there is a distinction between conduct elements and result elements.
 These cases recognize that **for accomplice liability, the accomplice must have specific intent to further the underlying conduct committed by the principle, but for the result, he need only have the mens rea required for the result element of the substantive offense**
+* Attempt v Complicity under MPC
+  * Result
+    * With attempt, MPC requires D have the purpose to produce the proscribed result or the belief that his conduct will cause the result, even when lesser mens rea (e.g. recklessness) would satisfy completed offense.
+However, for D charged with accomplice liability in an offense, the required mens rea for resulting harm is not purpose, but only the mens rea required for the commission of the charged offense
+  * Attendant Circumstances
+    * MPC is less demanding with attempt than with complicity when it comes to attendant circumstances.
+The mens rea for attendant circumstances in cases of attempt is not purpose, but only the mens rea required for the completed crime”.
+Thus, under MPC, attempted statutory rape can be satisfied without any suspicion that victim was underage
+* **Natural and Probable Causes Doctrine**
+  * Addresses the question of what happens if a different crime occurs than the one the accomplice intended to help with occurs
+  * Holds that if the result is a “natural and probable” consequence in the “ordinary course of things,” then the accomplice can be found liable.
+In other words, a “person encouraging or facilitating the commission of a crime [may] be held criminally liable not only for that crime, but for any other offense that was a natural or probably consequence of the crime aided and abetted
 * Relationship Between Liability of Parties
   * Feigned Principal Approach
     * It is frequently stated that, to be an accomplice, a person “must not only have the purpose that someone else engage in the conduct which constitutes the particular crime charged, but the accomplice musts also share in the same intent which is required for commission of the substantive offense.